 In retrospect I would of done it differently had I known that they would only give me one month.
-If you are from the USA you can get a free one month landing visa just by showing up.
+If you are from the USA you can get a free one month 3 free months for a landing visa just by showing up.
 I would have done that.

 So I got a ticket and flew to Taiwan with about $2000.
 I had a couple of college friends in Koahsiung who I visited, but I didn't want to be in Koahsiung, so I went to Taichung.
 I stayed in hotels and did some subbing to make some money teaching English before I ever landed a job that got me a visa.

 Starting off as a substitute teacher is also a good way to get your feet wet.
 I did that for awhile and it took me about 3 months before I found a job that would give me a visa.
 I probably could of found something sooner if I wasn't too picky.

 Since my visa was for only one month every month I had to take a visa run to Hong Kong.
 I flew there three times, before I got an ARC and resident visa from my job.

 The tickets were pretty cheap and maybe cost around $150 then.
 At one of the schools that I did some subbing at I made a Taiwanese friend who helped me find some cheap short term accommodation.

 Aside from the subbing that I was doing I found my first job by going door to door in my neighborhood.
 I went to all the buxibans in my neighborhood and found my job which was pretty easy going.
 The good thing about this is that you get to see the school in person.
 That's how I got my first job.
 So that's another tip on how to get a good job.